openshift/installer/Documentation/install/azure/azure-terraform.md

 * Master nodes are fronted by one load-balancer for the API one for the Ingress controller.
 * The API LB is configured with SourceIP session stickiness, to ensure that TCP (including SSH) sessions from the same client land reliably on the same master node.
 This allows for provisioning the assets and starting bootkube reliably via SSH.
 * a `null_resource` terraform provisioner in the tectonic.tf top-level template will copy the assets and run bootkube automatically on one of the masters.
-* make sure the SSH key specifyied in the tfvars file is also added to the SSH agent on the machine running terraform.
+* make sure the SSH key specified in the tfvars file is also added to the SSH agent on the machine running terraform.
 Without this, terraform is not able to SSH copy the assets and start bootkube.
 Also make sure that the SSH known_hosts file doesn't have old records of the API DNS name (fingerprints will not match).

 ### Worker nodes